sjhouston23/Jup_Oxy/README.md

 The top portion is for running the oxygen precipitation code locally.
 The bottom discusses the oxygen precipitation code that has been edited for the computing cluster (CRC).

 I have already run, and gotten results for, a bunch of different energies.
 The only reason to re-run any of the energies is if new cross-sections become available or you want a new energy that I haven't run yet.
-When using the computing cluster, I would run ~20,000 ions at one time
+When using the computing cluster, I would run ~20,000 ions at one time.

-:q
+Most codes I have written will have a description of what they do at the very top of the code.

 ------------------------------------------------------------------

+To create the formatting module: gfortran -c formatting.f08
+This creates formatting.o to be used in the next command.

-The following command is used to run the JupOxyPrecip.f08 program: gfortran -O3 -o oxy JupOxyPrecip.f08 spline.f08 splineinterp.f08 ranlux.f08 CollisionSim.f08 EjectedElectron.f08 EnergyLoss.f08 STPNUC.f08 && ./oxy
+The following command is used to run the JupOxyPrecip.f08 program: gfortran -O3 -o oxy JupOxyPrecip.f08 spline.f08 splineinterp.f08 ranlux.f08 CollisionSim.f08 EjectedElectron.f08 EnergyLoss.f08 STPNUC.f08 formatting.o && ./oxy

 JupOxyPrecip.f08 is the main oxygen precipitation program.
 It loops through all of the desired energies (variable Eion, defined in the "Data Declaration" section) and calculates the results for them.
 The number of ions it considered is defined in the variable "number_of_ions", currently on line 228.
 The following line (229), defining "trial", is what separates the output files for different runs.
 Each run is labeled with the number that is set here.
 The next line (230) begins the do-loop for which energy to run.
 Each energy is numbered a few lines above this one, so you can set it to do a single energy.
 Or you can loop it to do multiple energies.